What is redundancy pay?

 £30,000 tax-free allowance

-Your total redundancy pay, both statutory and contractual, is tax-free up to a maximum amount of £30,000.
-Given statutory redundancy pay is capped at £15,750, you won't pay any tax if you just receive the legal minimum.
+Your total redundancy pay, both statutory and contractual, may be tax-free up to a maximum amount of £30,000.
+Given statutory redundancy pay is capped at £17,130 you won't pay any tax if you just receive the legal minimum.

 Any portion of your redundancy pay above £30,000 is treated as income, and will be taxed at the same rate as your salary and other earnings.
 Keep in mind this could push you into a higher tax bracket if your salary is close to the threshold.